pevey/sveltekit-superfetch/README.md

 Using the root path ('/') in the array of limitedPaths will make all log entries contain only limited information.
 This could be useful if you need to trace an error, but your data is sensitive.

-### Example Fetch with POST method, headers, and body
+### Example fetch with POST method, headers, and body

 ```ts
 import superFetch from '$lib/superFetch'